 However, Stone Soup is feeling extremely lucky and honored.
 Starting in mid-March, we started working with Multnomah County to manage meal production for new shelters in Portland, which were brought online to maintain adequate social distancing measures.
 This means Stone Soup and our partner restaurants will be cooking and delivering breakfast, lunch and dinner for hundreds of unhoused women and men, seven days per week.
 All totaled, at the peak for the program, we were organizing about 9,000 meals a week!

 This major undertaking, closely aligned with Stone Soup’s mission, allows us to keep most of our staff employed, as well as hire some of our program participants and recent graduates who have demonstrated outstanding skills.

 Because Stone Soup can’t provide all of these meals alone, we are joined in this effort to provide shelter meals by some of our valued partner restaurants.
 These partners already committed to contributing to Stone Soup’s mission, and by working together, we help prop each other up in these uncertain times.
 They include:

 We are VERY THANKFUL to these food and beverage providers for their continuous hard work in helping keep the guests at the county shelters nourished with balanced and healthy meals.
 We are also thankful to Multnomah County who is playing a key role in keeping these restaurants operational during this difficult time.

 Many of you are wondering what is happening to our training courses.
-We are fully committed to bringing these back on line as soon as we can.
+We are starting our next Cohort on August 3.
 We also remain cautious about the potential spread of COVID-19 and realize that more people gathering means a greater risk.
 We are practicing social distancing and maintaining the highest hygiene standards.
 Stone Soup is doing everything possible to keep staff, food, and our entire community as safe as possible from the spread of COVID-19.

 As we embark on this project, Stone Soup has a few asks for you: